Preparing for your Upcoming Appointment

 If aftercare is not followed, additional pigment loss (40-80%) will be seen, leaving you with very little healed results.
 Due to this, a 2nd touch up will be required (3 sessions instead of 2).

-- No makeup or lotions until healed.
+- No makeup, lotion or facial cleanser until healed.

 What to expect after your procedure